 What Is Autocratic Leadership?

 Autocratic leaders create highly structured and rigid environments.
 These leaders dominate team members, work methods, and processes.
 Their tone with employees and teams is often blunt.
 They bark orders and give little autonomy.
 These leaders are often highly competitive and a common flaw of theirs is taking credit for the ideas and solutions of others.
 Typically, very little trust exists in teams and employees lead by autocratic leaders.
 These kinds of leaders usually micro-manage and give continual direction to keep employees on task.

 The Consequences of Autocratic Leadership to Relationships with Employees and Teams

 Autocratic leadership does not welcome group solutions.
 These leaders give feedback that is often discouraging and alienates highly skilled and self-reliant employees.
 Over time, these interactions create an environment of poor morale and discouraged employees who fear for their jobs.
 They rarely raise concerns or share ideas due to fear that they may face humiliation and criticism.
 Employees do not feel safe and rarely trust their leaders.
 Employees often become compliant versus creative and solution-oriented.
 Employees can begin to resist in ways that are unproductive and harmful to the health of a business.
 An autocratic approach promotes secrecy and dishonesty between leaders and employees.

 In the experience of my colleague above, she quickly learned that her questions and ideas would meet a wall: “because that’s the way we’ve always done it.”
 Whenever ideas that would save time and money or create ease were offered, she was told to drop them.

 When Is an Autocratic Leadership Style Appropriate?

 There are limited situations where an autocratic approach has a place; a few areas where this leadership style works and can be very useful.
-When decisions need to be made quick and definitive, requiring immediate action, autocratic leadership is warranted.
+When decisions need to be made quickly and definitively, requiring immediate action, autocratic leadership is warranted.